refIekt/reflekt/README.md

 | **Granularity**   | Tests either PASS or FAIL.               | Tests are averaged into a PASS RATE.              |
 | **Replication**   | Tests run externally on a new structure. | Tests run internally on the real world structure. |
 | **Feedback loop** | Tests run periodically.                  | Tests run in real time.                           |

+Consider this logic:
+1. Tests often check that things work (in the positive)
+2. Errors happen when things break (in the negative)
+3. Tests should check more often for the negative
+4. This can be automated

 ## QA